workinprogress-ai/devenv/docs/Contributing.md

 By merging often, changes will make their way into `master` and be shipped often long before they are fully ready.
 As long as nothing is broken by code in `master`, this is not a problem.
 However, sometimes it is necessary to ship code will make changes that a user would see if nothing was otherwise done.
 This is where feature flags come in.

 Feature flags are a set of configurable values that allow code to make a branching decision.
 When the feature flag is _disabled_, the code will continue to execute along the previous (deprecated) path.
 When the feature flag is _enabled_, the code will execute along the new path.
 This allows code to be shipped "dark" and then turned on when it is ready.
 It also allows for A/B testing and other types of experimentation.

+## Daily meetings

+There is usually at least one meeting per day when the team will work together for a period of time.
+This is an ideal time to look at reviews that have been waiting.
+It is also a good time for the team lead to do ["pulse" reviews](#pulse-reviews).
+If something is noticed that should be discussed, the team is all there.
+The reviewer can bring up quick issues right on the call, or else schedule another conversation later.

 ## Leave your ego at the door